bunto/bunto/site/_docs/drafts.md

 |   |-- a-draft-post.md
 {% endhighlight %}

-To preview your site with drafts, simply run `jekyll serve` or `jekyll build` with the `--drafts` switch.
+To preview your site with drafts, simply run `bunto serve` or `bunto build` with the `--drafts` switch.
 Each will be assigned the value modification time of the draft file for its date, and thus you will see currently edited drafts as the latest posts.